 A Few Facts About Terpineol

 Terpineol has many common uses.
 It is employed in the production of everyday bath products such as lotions, soaps, and creams.
-It is a naturally occurring chemical classified as an alcohol with a distinct lilac odor.
+It is a naturally occurring chemical classified as alcohol with a distinct lilac odor.
 It is typically harvested from cajuput oil, pine oil, and petitgrain oil, and cannabis.
 It also serves as one of the essential aroma components in the formulation of lapsang souchong tea.
 Smoke from the pine tree is used to dry this tea and produces the terpineol at the same time.

 Although it can be obtained naturally from several oils, it is also frequently manufactured industrially using alpha-pinene which is more readily available.
 Pinene is a thick, colorless hydration liquid that also has the distinctive lilac aroma of terpineol.
 It is a chemical that is soluble.
 This means it dissolves quickly in alcohol and also in a mixture of glycerol and water.
 Manufacturers use it as a stable base for other products including perfumes, makeup, and. cosmetics